Walk-In ECG (Electrocardiogram)

 What Happens During my ECG Test?

-- After you’ve checked in, a technologist will give you a gown to change into.
+- After you’ve checked in for your ECG exam, a technologist will give you a gown to change into.

 - Occasionally, men will opt to take their shirt off instead of changing into a gown, based on their comfort level.